California

 Another bill that has gotten less attention but which could ultimately have a transformative impact on the state cannabis industry: SB 1326.

 Authored by Salinas Democratic Sen. Anna Caballero, the bill would allow Newsom to enter into trade agreements with other states that have legalized recreational use.
-Supporters say that would provide a release valve for California’s saturated market
+Supporters say that would provide a release valve for California’s saturated market.

 But there’s a catch: The policy can’t go into effect until the attorney general deems that doing so wouldn’t get California in trouble under federal law.
 It’s unclear what Attorney General Rob Bonta thinks about the idea; his office said it is waiting for a formal request to weigh in.